WeChat and AI: how Chinese-owned businesses across North America are automating customer service

 Bilingual AI chatbots on your website For businesses with a Chinese-language website (or a bilingual one), an AI chatbot trained on your content can handle inquiries in both simplified and traditional Chinese.
 Tools like Voiceflow and custom GPT implementations support this.

-WhatsApp Business automation Many newer Chinese-Canadian residents, particularly those who arrived from mainland China in the last 5 years, use WhatsApp alongside WeChat.
+WhatsApp Business automation Many newer Chinese immigrants, particularly those who arrived from mainland China in the last 5 years, use WhatsApp alongside WeChat.
 WhatsApp Business API supports automated responses and is easier to integrate with tools like Make.com.

 Finding an AI specialist who understands this

-Not every AI practitioner in Vancouver has experience with WeChat integration or bilingual AI workflows.
+Not every AI practitioner has experience with WeChat integration or bilingual AI workflows.
 When searching for help, specifically ask:

 - "Have you set up WeChat auto-reply or chatbot workflows before?"